wlandau/remakeGenerator/README.md

 2   latex.tex
 ```

 Above, and in the general case, each `depends` field is a character string of comma-separated [`remake`](https://github.com/richfitz/remake) dependencies.
-Dependencies that are arguments to functions in the [`remake`](https://github.com/richfitz/remake) `command` field are automatically resolved and should not be restated in `depends`.
-For reports, however, every dependency must be explicitly given.
+Dependencies that are arguments to commands are automatically resolved and should not be restated in `depends`.
+However, for [`knitr`](http://yihui.name/knitr/) reports, every dependency must be explicitly given in the `depends` field.

 In generating the `analyses` and `summaries` data frames, you may have noticed the `..dataset..` and `..analysis..` symbols.
-Those are wildcard placeholders indicating that the respective commands will iterate over each dataset and each analysis of each dataset, respectively.
+Those are wildcard placeholders indicating that the respective commands will iterate over each dataset and each analysis of each dataset.
 The `analyses()` function turns

 ```r
 > commands(linear = linear_analysis(..dataset..), quadratic = quadratic_analysis(..dataset..))